unicorn-23/GwasWA/README.md

 ### Compare reference genome, -- step align

-`gwaswa --step align --cleanfastqdir coli/gwaswaOutput/wgs/clean --refgenome coli/gwaswaOutput/wgs/ref/ref.fa --core 5 --output coli`
+`gwaswa --step align --cleanfastqdir coli/gwaswaOutput/wgs/clean --refgenome coli/gwaswaOutput/wgs/ref/ref.fa --output coli`

 The .sam file is converted to a .bam file and stored in the coli/gwaswaOutput/wgs/align directory.

 ### Process bam files, -- step dealbam

-`gwaswa --step dealbam --bamdir coli/gwaswaOutput/wgs/align --refgenome gwaswaOutput/wgs/ref/ref.fa --core 5 --nThrds 5 --output coli`
+`gwaswa --step dealbam --bamdir coli/gwaswaOutput/wgs/align --refgenome gwaswaOutput/wgs/ref/ref.fa --output coli`

 The resulting. bam file is stored in the coli/gwaswaOutput/wgs/processed directory.

 ### Variant detection, -- step detect

-`gwaswa --step detect --processedbamdir coli/gwaswaOutput/wgs/processed --refgenome coli/gwaswaOutput/wgs/ref/ref.fa --core 5 --nThrds 5 --output coli`
+`gwaswa --step detect --processedbamdir coli/gwaswaOutput/wgs/processed --refgenome coli/gwaswaOutput/wgs/ref/ref.fa --output coli`

 After the bam file in the input directory is detected, sample\_g.vcf and its index file are generated in the coli/gwaswaOutput/wgs/gvcf directory.

 ### jointgenotype，--step jointgenotype

-`gwaswa --step jointgenotype --gvcfdir coli/gwaswaOutput/wgs/gvcf --refgenome coli/gwaswaOutput/wgs/ref/ref.fa --core 5 --output coli`
+`gwaswa --step jointgenotype --gvcfdir coli/gwaswaOutput/wgs/gvcf --refgenome coli/gwaswaOutput/wgs/ref/ref.fa --output coli`

 In order to reduce the jointgenotype time, first, the\_g.vcf file of each sample in the input directory is divided by chromosome and stored in the gwaswaOutput/wgs/gvcf\_chr directory.
 Secondly, merge all samples by chromosome, and get chrX\_g.vcf and its index file in gwaswaOutput/wgs/vcf directory.
 Then, the chrX\_g.vcf is re-compared respectively to obtain the chrX\_vcf file.
 Finally, the chrX\_vcf files are merged to generate genotype.vcf and its index files, which are stored in the gwaswaOutput/wgs/vcf directory.